Robust Spectral Watermark for Synthetic Tabular Data: Discussion

 In this paper, we present \textsc{Tab-Drw}, a lightweight and robust post-editing watermarking scheme for tabular data. \textsc{Tab-Drw} normalizes heterogeneous features via the Yeo–Johnson transformation and standardization, and embeds watermarks by adjusting the imaginary parts of adaptively selected frequency-domain entries.
 It achieves strong detectability and high fidelity across mixed-type datasets---without relying on large diffusion models or explicitly storing unwatermarked data.
-Our proposed rank-based pseudorandom bit generation method enables efficient row-wise retrieval via robust rank statistics, further enhancing resilience to post-processing and adaptive attacks.
-We provide theoretical analysis of watermark distortion and robustness against noise perturbations; and validate our approach on five benchmark datasets, demonstrating broad applicability, high fidelity, strong detectability, and great robustness.
+Our proposed rank-based pseudorandom bit generation method enables efficient row-wise retrieval via robust rank statistics, further enhancing resilience to post-processing attacks.
+We provide theoretical analysis of watermark distortion and robustness against noise perturbations, and validate our approach on five benchmark datasets, demonstrating broad applicability, high fidelity, strong detectability, and great robustness against common post-processing attacks and stronger adaptive attacks.
 We believe that \textsc{Tab-Drw} offers a solid foundation for advancing secure data sharing and the development of privacy-preserving generative AI.

+Several directions remain open for future work.
+First, it is worth exploring whether there exists a provably optimal strategy for modifying the frequency-domain representation to maximize detectability while minimizing distortion---and if so, in what sense.
+Second, integrating \textsc{Tab-Drw} with differential privacy or membership inference protections could provide unified mechanisms for data traceability and privacy preservation.
+Third, adapting the watermark strength based on feature importance or downstream task performance could further improve the fidelity-detectability trade-off.
+We hope these directions inspire further research toward robust and responsible use of synthetic tabular data.

 { }

 \phantomsection